 I got a call around lunchtime today (Jan.
 7, 2020) from Wellsley Robinson, president of Core Properties, the leading developer in Burlington’s changing downtown.
-Robinson made the original food hall announcement in June of 2019 at a Fourth Friday during a band break in the amphitheater Historic Depot.
+Robinson made the original food hall announcement in June of 2019 at a Fourth Friday during a band break in the amphitheater of the Historic Depot.
 She was just as excited that night as she sounded on the phone today.

 “I have news!” she said and added in an interview 90 minutes later that “Go Burrito is going into the Burlington Food Hall.”

 In act, Go Burrito, based in Salisbury, North Carolina with franchises in Tennessee and Florida, is gong to operate the main restaurant within the Burlington Food Hall as well as the bar and book live musical entertainment.
 Core Properties will manage the four kiosks, which will be operated within the 12,000-square-foot building on Front Street beside Occasions.
 Robinson said two vendors are under contract.
 One is a hibachi-style Japanese restaurant that will also feature vegan and vegetarian options.
 The other will specialize in New Orleans-style Cajun food, like po-boy sandwiches.
 Robinson hopes to lock in two more vendors within the next few weeks, possibly kiosks specializing in deserts and salads.

 If all goes according to plan, Robinson said the food hall would open during a July-August time frame this year.
 “It’s now a matter of construction,” Robinson said.
 “It will be fully operational all at once.
 There won’t be a phase two.”